Fall is beginning to set in and cooler weather can be felt in most of the country. We’re even below 100 degrees this week! Finally! Some relief!

 2. Mince all the ingredients that you will be adding to the butter

-> 3. Stir the butter and other ingredients together, or pulse it altogether in a food processor.
+3. Stir the butter and other ingredients together, or pulse it all together in a food processor.

-> 4. Place the mixed butter on a piece of parchment or wax paper.
+4. Place the mixed butter on a piece of parchment or wax paper.
 Roll into a tube-like shape and twist the ends of the paper.
-If you want to get fancy, you can also invest in some butter molds – http://amzn.to/1bCzJiN .
+If you want to get fancy, you can also invest in some butter molds.

-> 6. Unwrap, slice, and enjoy.
+6. Unwrap, slice, and enjoy.

 Basil is pretty easy to dry and store.
 I’ve found the best way to do it (without a food dehydrator) is to pick the leaves off of the stem (discard the stem) and lay them out on a screen (or paper towels if you don’t have a screen).
 Stir them periodically and let them air dry fully.
 Once they are dry, store them whole (or as whole as possible) in a wide mouth jar.
 The basil you buy in the store is crumbled but that is an unnecessary step until you go to use it.
 Crumbling the leaves prior to using them causes the leaves to lose essential oils that are necessary for a full-flavored herb.